Table of Contents

 2. It will trigger a real request to your desired API

-3. Response Status Code & Body will appear below the test button
+3. Response Status Code and Body will appear below the test button

 Manually set values for test variables (OPTIONAL)

-If your request contains variables, you may want to manually set their values for testing purposes.
-You can do so in this section before making a test request.
+If your request contains fields, you might want to manually set their values for testing purposes.
+You can do so in this section before going through the test request.

 Save Response

-You might want to save the response of a request as variables every time it's triggered to:
+You might want to save the response of a request as fields every time it's triggered to:

-• Split bot flow ⟶ E.g. Check a user's record in CRM to check if he is an existing customer.
+• Split bot flow ⟶ For example, check a user's record in your CRM to know if he is an existing customer.

-• Display data as options in the next step using Dynamic Data block ⟶ E.g. Get up-to-date inventory data from the external database and display them as products for purchase.
+• Display certain data as options in the next step using a Dynamic Data block ⟶ For example, Get up-to-date inventory data from the external database and display it as products for purchase.

-• Store a record ⟶ E.g. Get a user's data from a 3rd-party API, and save it in your own database.
+• Store a record ⟶ For example, you can get users’ data from a third-party API and save it in your own database.

-1. Test Your Request in the previous step first to identify JSON keys.
+1. Test Your Request in the previous step first to identify the JSON keys.

-2. Select the value you want to save from the dropdown
+2. Select the specific value you want to save from the dropdown

-1. Save it as a variable.
-You can break down the response into however many variables as you want.
+1. Save it as a field.
+You can break down the response into however many fields as you want.
+Keep in mind, though, that it’s not possible to save fields in the Webhook block as Date types because it will break the block.

-The webhook block has a green and red output, the green output is for successful calls and the red output means that the call failed due to an unreachable server
+As you will see in the builder, the webhook block has a green and red output.
+The green output is for successful calls and the red output means that the call failed due to an unreachable server.

-Something to keep in mind is that responses such as 'Forbidden', or 'Not found' will go through the green output, for those cases you'll need to use response routing.
+Something to keep in mind is that responses such as 'Forbidden', or 'Not Found' will go through the green output.
+For these cases, we’ll need to use the response routing.

 Response Routing

-If you want to split the flow based on the response status code, you can do so in this section.
+This section allows you to split the flow based on the response status code.

-Once you've specified all the paths, go to your canvas to set up their subsequent flows.
+Once you have specified all the paths, go again to the builder and set up the subsequent flows.

-We currently don't support range routing (feature coming soon).
+We currently don't support range routing (this feature will be available soon).
 You can only trigger a path by having the exact same status code instead of an entire range, such as 4XX.
 Responses with no specified path will follow the Default flow.

-Need a more practical description of how to use this feature?
-Check our guide on How to POST, GET and more with your bots.
+Do you need a more practical description of how to use this feature?
+Check out our guide on how to POST, GET, and more with your bots.

 Domain Variables

-Domain variables allows developers to switch predefined base urls, in a simple manner.
-Instead of typing a specific url for each Webhook block in a static manner, Domain Variables, can be selected from the Domain Variables button below the url:
+Domain variables allow developers to switch predefined base URLs in a simple manner.
+Instead of typing a specific URL for each Webhook block in a static manner, Domain Fields can be selected from the Domain Fields button below the URL:

-Once a Domain Variable is set, you can continue the edit adding the rest of the path, even add more Landbot variables
+Once a Domain Field is set, you can continue the edit adding the rest of the path, and even add more Landbot Fields by clicking on the Fields button:

-Or if needed, you can always delete the current the current Domain variable and path at once
+Or if needed, you can always delete the current Domain Field and path by clicking on the X next to the URL:

 Domain Variables (Headers)